-I don't mean that they must necessarily be Christians though that is obviously a great advantage.
+I don't mean that they must necessarily be Christians

+though that is obviously a great advantage.
 TIME magazine recently gave its cover story to the role of religion in the lives of President Bush and Senator John Kerry.
 Implicit was the idea that religious beliefs were somehow sinister and potentially subversive of good government in a pluralistic society.
 A popular way of saying that is "you can't legislate morality."
 That is completely false.
 Every law is an attempt at legislating morality; the only difference is whose "morality" you are legislating.

-James Garfield, the twentieth president of the United States, wrote this in 1877: "Now more than ever before, the people are responsible for the character of their Congress.
-If that body be ignorant, reckless and corrupt, it is because the people tolerate ignorance, recklessness and corruption.
-If it be intelligent, brave and pure, it is because the people demand these high qualities to represent them in the national legislature....
-If the next centennial does not find us a great nation ... it will be because those who represent the enterprise, the culture, and the morality of the nation do not aid in controlling the political forces."
-From Jim Dobson's "Christians Must Remain Involved" in response to Cal Thomas' and Ed Dobson's book Blinded by Might...

 One man wrote so accurately, "There is no one who comes to political life without some informing philosophy and vision.
-The question is: What kind of visions and what kind of philosophy will be permitted to compete in the marketplace of ideas?
+The guestion is: What kind of visions and what kind of philosophy will be permitted to compete in the marketplace of ideas?
 On one of my trips in recent years to the Republic of Georgia (of the former Soviet Union) I met with the Chief Justice of the Georgian Supreme Court.
 He took me into the lobby of his office building and showed me a vacant display stand.
-He pointed to I and said, 'until recently, the bust of Lenin stood there.
+He pointed to it and said, 'until recently, the bust of Lenin stood there.
 But now we're trying to figure out what to put in its place.'
 His words were powerful symbolism.
 You cannot have a society without some philosophy as the baseline.
 Something is going to be there.
 There are no empty podiums in terms of values.
 Some values will exist."
-(Lynn Buzzard chapter 4 Citizen Christians 39) As citizen-Christians, we want men and women who will advocate a Christian worldview.
+As citizen-Christians, we want men and women who will advocate a Christian worldview.
 For a Christian not to vote is as irresponsible as failure to pray, read God's Word or worship.